THE WORK OF THE INTERNSHIP

 What are the dates for the internship?

-This varies from city to city, but typically the internship runs 8 weeks, beginning around the end of May/beginning of June & wrapping up near the end of July/beginning of August.
+This varies from city to city - so be sure to check the specific site pages under "WHERE WE ARE", but typically the internship runs 8 weeks, beginning around the end of May/beginning of June & wrapping up near the end of July/beginning of August.

 Who is eligible to apply?